Rehabilitation Therapy Assistant

 Students must be disciplined for learning through self-study, face-to-face at SAIT, and in a clinical setting and online.
 Practica experiences are unpaid and may occur outside the Calgary area.

-Graduates of this program find work as rehabilitation therapy assistants with physical therapy assistant (PTA) and occupational therapy assistant (OTA) skills.
-Graduates work in a variety of settings, including rehabilitation centres, mental health facilities, hospitals, schools and private physiotherapy clinics in both urban and rural settings.
+Graduates find work in a variety of settings including rehabilitation centres, mental health facilities, long-term care facilities, hospitals, schools and private physiotherapy and occupational therapy services in both urban and rural settings.

-- Therapy assistants need to be self-directed, highly motivated, detail oriented and well-organized.
+- Are self-directed, highly motivated, detail oriented and wellorganized